-Wear a helmet every time you ride your bike!
+Wear a helmet every time you ride your bike or scooter!

 A helmet is one of your most important pieces of safety equipment and can significantly reduce the risk of head or brain injuries when riding a bike.
 Wearing a helmet also sets an example for children and helps increase visibility.
 Make sure your helmet is properly fitted; size, position, buckles, side and chin straps.
 An improperly fitted helmet is the same as not wearing a bike helmet at all!
 Click here for a video that shows you how to adjust your helmet properly.

 Dogs (and maybe even cats!) are welcome on the greenways as long as they are on a leash.
 Please keep them on a leash that is six feet or less so they do not wander into the path of other people walking or riding bikes.
 And speaking of pets, please pick up all of your pet’s waste.
 No one wants to step in that!
 Most greenways have trash cans along the way, but be prepared to carry out pet waste in a plastic bag just in case you cannot find a trash can.

 Make sure you set the volume on your ear buds or headphones so you can hear people around you.
 You don’t want to wander into the path of a vehicle at an intersection or another person running or riding a bike!

 Be sure to wear comfortable shoes and dress for the weather.
 Synthetic “wicking” fabrics are better choices for shirts and socks—all year round.
 Be sure to apply sunscreen!